Over the past 20 years, we’ve seen a shift away from highly processed, extruded kibble to real, whole pet foods with recognizable ingredients.

 Rx 3: Contact the company.
 Perhaps the simplest and most effective way to be heard is to say something.
 Call or email your pet food manufacturer and ask where and how do they obtain their proteins?
 Where does the wheat or corn come from and how is it processed?
 Do they have a sustainability mission and what are they doing to ensure that the animals used in their foods are treated humanely?
 When food companies receive queries such as this, they change.
 After all, they want our business.
 Give your hard-earned money to companies you trust and believe in and those truly helping pets and our planet.

 Rx 4: Make smaller paw prints.
-By feeding a food with more nutrients and calories per cup or can, you’ll feed less, thereby reducing your pet’s nutrient footprint.
+By feeding a food with more nutrients and calories per cup or can, you’ll feed less, thereby reducing your pet’s carbon footprint.
 Feeding less also means your pet produces less biological waste, further shrinking their environmental impact.

 Rx 5: Explore alternative protein sources.
 According to experts, fish-based diets have less eco-impact than beef, pork or chicken.
 Don’t be afraid to experiment with protein sources other than the “typical three.”